deHugo/icomfort-js/README.md

-# node-icomfort
+# icomfort-js
-A client for the Lennox iComfort services implemented in node.js
+A client for the Lennox iComfort services implemented in JavaScript

 ## API